Heinrich Schroeteler: Artist

-Demagogue
+Political views

 The historian Hans H. Hanke summarized Schroeteler's biography in a memorandum written for Bochum's Committee on Culture and Sport (Ausschuss für Kultur und Sport) dated 5 February 2014.
 According to Hanke, Schroeteler remained an agitator for National Socialism his entire life.
 Hanke based this statement on the fact that Schroeteler had hosted numerous meetings of former German U-boat and British submarine crews in his workshop under the German war ensign, the Reichskriegsflagge.
 In addition, Schroeteler supported the political views of the Neo-Nazis, in particular where these views matched his ambitions "to do justice to the deeds of the Wehrmacht in the service of its country" ("den Verdiensten der Wehrmacht um das Vaterland gerecht zu werden") and to "restore the Wehrmacht’s honour abroad" ("um die Ehre der deutschen Wehrmacht im Ausland wiederherzustellen").

 Schroeteler also attended Großadmiral (grand admiral) Karl Dönitz's funeral.
 Dönitz was the former Commander-in-Chief of the Kriegsmarine, Adolf Hitler's successor as the head of state of Nazi Germany and convicted war criminal at the Nuremberg trials.
 There, Schroeteler was one of the six pallbearers who carried Dönitz to his grave, all six wearing their wartime Knight's Crosses.

 Finally, Schroeteler allowed himself to be photographed wearing his uniform and Knight's Cross and sent signature postcards to interested people.
 He also supported publications that glamorized the war.
 Hanke stated that he had no sympathy for Schroeteler's ambitions to rehabilitate the Wehrmacht by fostering the myth of the clean Wehrmacht.
 Hanke believed that Schroeteler should have used his position as an academic and artist to distance himself from the political right.